NavyTitanium/EITest-tools-scripts-IOCs/README.md

 Decodes data transmitted from the EITest C2 to the infected website (the content to be injected in the webpage).

+# parsing-EITest_GET-requests.py

+Was created as an quick-and-dirty solution to parse GET requests from the EITest sinkhole server and store them in a MySQL database.

+The script use the python Queue library to allow the paralization of processing in multiple threads.

+We ended up using a ELK stack instead.

 # Malicious files

 Contains differents artefact belonging to EITest.